SeLite/SeLite.github.io/DevelopmentTools.md

   * `devtools.chrome.enabled` to boolean `true`
   * `devtools.debugger.remote-enabled` to boolean `true`
   * `devtools.debugger.prompt-connection` to boolean `false`.
 Otherwise, when you start Browser Toolbox, it shows up greyed out.
 Then you need to switch back to the main Firefox window, which show a modal dialog regarding the access that you need to allow.
 Disable this only if you are on a secured network.
-  * The following is for developing XUL GUI or its javascript.
-These preferences don't exist by default
+  * The following is for developing XUL GUI or its Javascript.
+Add (since these preferences don't exist by default)
     * `nglayout.debug.disable_xul_cache` to boolean `true`
     * `dom.allow_XUL_XBL_for_file` to boolean `true` (for accessing `.xul` files via _file://_ URLs in addition to using [_chrome://_ URLs](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui)).
 Beware that such files are limited, with less access than `.xul` files under _chrome://_ URLs (e.g. no access to `Components.utils.import()`).

-Install plugins listed at [AddOnsThirdParty](AddOnsThirdParty).
 Restart Firefox, so that the above configuration takes effect.

 ## Browser Console and Toolbox ##
 These are for development of SeLite frameworks, Selenium IDE and its extensions.
 For debugging your web application use Firefox menu Tools > Web Developer > Toggle Tools instead.